picoxr/access-g2-4ke-front-camera/README.md

 ## Description：

 - This demo shows how to access Pico G2 Pro camera in Unity project.
 Please refer to the codes in GetPhoneCameraImageDemo.cs script.
--	Please note the demo is for Pico G2 Pro only.
+-	Please note the demo support Pico G2 Pro only.

 ## Usage：